linked-db/linked-ql/site/engineering/realtime-engine.md

 The Realtime Engine is the core of LinkedQL’s [live queries](/capabilities/live-queries).
 It is **an *in-memory* compute + cache layer** that operates between storage and application code, responsible for converting storage-level mutations — WAL, binlog, or in-memory emitters — into logical change streams that materialize as live result sets in an application.

 Most existing “live query” approaches are either non-SQL in design or too narrow in implementation scope.
-Systems such as **PGLite** enable live queries through a local-first database architecture where a local database replicates a portion of a mainstream database and serves as the execution context for live queries.
+Systems such as PGLite enable live queries through a local-first database architecture where a local database replicates a portion of an upstream database and serves as the execution context for live queries.
 While this is a valid and effective strategy, it introduces a **strong architectural constraint**.
 Reactivity depends on a special deployment topology, and live queries become a feature of a *local database*, rather than of SQL databases in general.

-LinkedQL’s goal is to make reactivity a **universal capability of SQL databases** — across mainstream PostgreSQL and MySQL/MariaDB, as well as local and in-memory databases.
-This means designing to operate within the constraints of server-class database systems, including replication semantics, latency, shared compute, and limited change streams. **Embrace these constraints** in design is the significance of the LinkedQL realtime engine.
+LinkedQL’s goal is to make reactivity a **universal capability across SQL databases** — mainstream PostgreSQL and MySQL/MariaDB, as well as local and in-memory databases.
+This means embracing the constraints of server-based database systems, including replication semantics and network latencies.
+Embracing these constraints by design is the significance of the LinkedQL realtime engine.

 This paper focuses on the cost surface that emerges from that decision — and why conventional subscription-per-query models fail to scale when live SQL is applied directly to general-purpose databases.